Feral cats & kittens

 Spaying and neutering pets is one of the most important ways we can curb animal overpopulation and ensure the humane treatment of animals.

-Baypath has received a grant from the Petsmart Charities for a program to trap, neuter/spay, and return (TNR) feral cats to their colony.
+There are organizations that can assist with trapping, neutering/spaying, and returning (TNR) feral cats to their colony.
 This is the most humane and effective way to combat feral overpopulation while improving the cats’ overall health and well being.

 What is a feral cat?